3zamil/week10day02-express-intro/README.md

 <br />

-## What Are We Learning This Afternoon?
+## What Are We Learning This Morning?

-This afternoon, we are going to learn about how to set up and configure a server that will listen for HTTP requests from the browser.
+This morning, we are going to learn about how to set up and configure a server that will listen for HTTP requests from the browser.

 <br />